 First there were stone tablets, papyrus scrolls and paper.
 Then came computer screens and electronic tablets.
 As the technology to display a page evolves, it remains the designer’s job to arrange the content clearly.
 But what’s the best way?
+In short, visual hierarchy.

 It’s an increasingly important question, as responsive frameworks force designers to think about many different pages at once.
 Faced with dense text and short attention spans, designers developed 6 principles to guide the reader’s eyes to the most important information.